What if I was injured off the job but it’s work-related?

 Answer

-If you were injured, uh, at a location that’s not your employer’s premises, then you still can qualify for, uh, workers compensation benefits.
-You don’t physically have to be, have been injured on the property of your employer, but it’s still very important and critical that your injuries are related in some way to your work.
-If you can show that your work or your employer, although not, uh, on their property, puts you in a, in a position or in a place which, um, caused you to be injured or that your work activities in some way, even though not at the employer’s premises, uh, caused your injuries, it’s no different than you having been injured, uh, at your employer’s place of business.
-Uh, so that’s a long way of saying the analysis is always whether your injury bears some causal relationship to your work and your work activities regardless of, you know, the place where it happened.
-The place where it happened can sometimes be very important, but it’s certainly not dispositive of whether you get benefits or not.
+If you were injured at a location that is not your employer’s premises, you still can qualify for workers’ compensation benefits.
+You don’t physically have to be injured on the property of your employer, but it is critical that your injuries are related in some way to your work.
+If you can show that your work or your employer—although not on their property—placed you in a position or location that caused you to be injured, or that your work activities in some way caused your injuries even though they occurred off-site, it is no different than being injured at your employer’s place of business.
+In other words, the key question is always whether your injury bears a causal relationship to your work and work activities, regardless of where it happened.
+The location can sometimes matter, but it is certainly not determinative of whether you receive benefits.
+If you need help understanding how off-site injuries are evaluated, our RI workers comp lawyers can guide you, and you can also review our denied claim appeal in RI for broader eligibility information.
+Related topics like travel-related injuries or injuries caused by co-workers may also apply.

 Win Your Workers' Comp Case